dan-da/subaddress-derive-xmr/README.md

 # About

-This tool can be used to generate a monero address and/or derive subaddresses offline without installing full monero software.
+This tool can be used to generate a monero address and/or derive addresses offline without installing full monero software.

-Derivation reports show major index (account ID), subaddress index, and subaddress.
+Derivation reports show major index (account ID), address index, and address.

 Input must be a private view key and a public spend key.